vzctl/RationalReads/README.md

 15. User settings page, where their password can be changed and their comment reply setting can be toggled
 16. Instead of sending e-mails inline, add e-mails to queue and create background job to process queue
 17. I would like others to be able to see My Books list and to be able to see others if they allow it.
 One of the best ways to find good stories is to come across users that share a similar value set and give the stories which they rated high a chance
+18. Make it so that filtering/ordering works through the router (so that 1) users can interact with filtering/ordering through url, and so that the back button works there, and so that it's more clear that the pagination is getting new works)

 # Possible features
 1. Like comments